 Information security policy revised and approved

-The revised University of Michigan Information Security Policy was recently approved, along with a number of new Information Technology Standards, and will be phased in over the next two years.
+The revised U-M Information Security Policy was recently approved, along with a number of new information technology standards, and will be phased in over the next two years.

 The policy — SPG 601.27 in the university’s Standard Practice Guide — and accompanying standards represent the most comprehensive revision of the institution’s information security policy since its inception over a decade ago.

 SPG 601.27 and the standards are based on a cybersecurity risk management framework that incorporates best practices for protecting U-M’s critical IT infrastructure and data assets.

 The implementation of the policy and standards will take some time given the more detailed nature of the standards.
 Implementation will be phased in over two years, with an anticipated compliance date of Dec.
 31, 2020.